aws-greengrass/aws-greengrass-nucleus/DEVELOPING.md

 ## Testing
 JUnit 5 is used for both unit and integration testing.

-`mvn test` will only run the unit tests.
-Use `mvn verify` to run both, or use `mvn surefire:test@integration-tests` to run only the integration tests.
+Both can be run locally without network access nor AWS credentials.

+Run only unit tests: `mvn test`

+Run only integration tests: `mvn surefire:test@integration-tests -Dsurefire.argLine=""`

+Run both: `mvn verify`

 ### End-To-End Tests
 End-To-End (E2E) tests differ from our integration tests in that they require AWS credentials and network